kerryhatcher/kerryhatcher.github.io/_posts/2020-06-14-encrypt-calls-and-messages-on-phone.md

 ## Spoofing and SIM swapping

-While the signal app won't necessarily help with these issues completely, its important to understand what these are.
+While the Signal app won't necessarily help with these issues completely, its important to understand what these are.
 The issue here is that you can't really be assured that a message you send is going to the right person, nor can you know that a message you receive is actually from who you think they are.

 Spoofing uses a feature in the callerID system that allows a number to appear to be another.
 This was intended for businesses that want to have a single number show up when they call someone, no matter who at the business was calling.
 Very useful in a call center setting where an individual phone might not be manned by the same person or at all.
 So grandma might be getting a call from her dear grandson, but actually it's a scammer trying to steal money.